Biodiversity action plan

-A biodiversity action plan (BAP) is an internationally recognized program addressing threatened species and habitats and is designed to protect and restore biological systems.
-The original impetus for these plans derives from the 1992 Convention on Biological Diversity (CBD).
-As of 2009, 191 countries have ratified the CBD, but only a fraction of these have developed substantive BAP documents.
+A biodiversity action plan (BAP) is an internationally recognized program aimed at protecting and restoring threatened species and habitats, and at strengthening the resilience of biological systems.
+The concept emerged from the 1992 Convention on Biological Diversity (CBD), which called on participating nations to develop strategies for conserving biodiversity.
+As of 2009, 191 countries had ratified the CBD, although only a portion of them had produced comprehensive BAP documents.